oscasierra/redash-setup-centos/7/README.md

 ### SELinux

-If your centOS is enable SELinux, you might need to change your SELinux Setting.
+If SELinux is enabled, you might need to change your SELinux Setting.

     setsebool httpd_can_network_connect on -P